Inklingo

 nounB1academic

-Use 'tema' when referring to a specific chapter, section, or topic within a textbook, course, or lesson.
+Use 'tema' when referring to a specific topic or chapter within a textbook or course, often implying a subject of study.

 A vertical stack of three simple, colorful textbooks, where the top book is slightly elevated and separated from the rest of the stack, indicating a distinct unit.